JaredXie/Early-Childhood-Teacher-Library/Kinder.md

 #### 3. Reflection Circle

-Invite children to share their experiences from the day.
+Invite children to share their experiences from the day. (photos can be shared)

 **Reflection Prompts**